What Is the Difference Between Mental Health and Emotional Health

 How They Differ in Real Life

-Here are some everyday examples that highlight the difference:
+Here are some common examples that show the difference:

-• A person might have good mental health (can focus at work, plan well), but poor emotional health (struggles with jealousy or emotional outbursts).
+• Someone might have good mental health (can focus at work and plan well) but bad emotional health (has trouble with jealousy or emotional outbursts).

-• Someone else might be emotionally resilient (good at handling grief or setbacks) but suffer from a mental health issue like anxiety that affects their thoughts or sleep.
+• Someone else might be emotionally strong (good at dealing with loss or setbacks), but they might also have a mental health problem like anxiety that makes it hard for them to think or sleep.

 Different Yet Connected